-Compact locking carabiners like the Positron Screwgate are useful in a variety of climbing and mountaineering situations, especially when the large size of an HMS biner is not required.
+Compact locking carabiners like the Positron Screwgate are useful in a variety of climbing and mountaineering situations, especially when the large size of an HMS 'biner is not required.
 We like using these compact lockers on climbing anchors, whether they are single or multi-pitch, on bolts or traditional protection.
-The thicker stock of the Positron does not get cut into as much as the lighter aluminum of the Edelrid Pure Screw.
-Using the Positron with an HMS locker when belaying a second climber with a plaquette style device like a Black Diamond ATC Guide was another appropriate use for this small but full strength locker.
+The thicker stock of the Positron does not get cut into as much as the lighter aluminum of the Edelrid Pure Slider.
+Using the Positron with an HMS locker when belaying a second climber with a plaquette style device like a Black Diamond ATC Guide is another appropriate use for this small but full strength locker.

-Ease of Locking and Unlocking
+Ease of Unlocking and Locking